-The purpose of a universal absence accommodation policy is to account for emergency circumstances (e.g., serious illness, caring for a family member, car accident) that require you to be absent from class, while maintaining fairness in grading for students who attend and complete all in-class graded assignments.
-We believe that class attendance and participation are essential for your success in this class, and that your health is important to us and our shared community.
+The purpose of a universal absence accommodation policy is to account for emergency circumstances (e.g., serious illness, caring for a family member, car accident) that require you to be absent from class, while maintaining integrity in grading for students who attend and complete all in-class graded assignments.
+Class attendance and participation are essential for your success in this class, and that your health is important to us and our shared community.
 Please use good judgement and stay home if necessary/prudent for your circumstances.